Generating metadata for use with the windows crate for Rust

 First, we need to add dependencies windows and windows-core.
 The windows crate contains our core Windows API definitions and types. windows-core houses foundational plumbing and tooling.
 (More information can be found in the original pull request.)

 Open Cargo.toml and add the windows and windows-core crates as dependencies.
-Enable the implement feature on both and Win32_Foundation on the former:
+Enable the implement and Win32_Foundation features on the former:

 [dependencies.windows]